thomasabishop/eolas/Programming_Languages/Shell/Split_into_array.md

 ## `readarray`

-`readarray` makes it really easy to split input into an array.
+`readarray` makes it really easy to split input into an array based on new lines.
 Say we have this file as input:

 ```